HKUDS/GFormer/ReadMe.md

 </p>
 </blockquote>
 <h2>Environment</h2>
-<p>The codes of HCCF are implemented and tested under the following development environment:
+<p>The codes of RMGT are implemented and tested under the following development environment:

 </p>